 Today, Living Lands Trust holds land and buildings in four regions of the United States—southeastern Wisconsin, northern California, southern New Hampshire and north-central Texas—totaling more than 2,400 acres.
 This land is stewarded for social, ecological and local economic benefit.

 Living Lands Trust protects and stewards lands and places that ennoble the human being and the earth.
-Such places, including farms, ranches, buildings, other sites and lands, are the sanctuaries of the future and serve as sources of physical, soul and spiritual nourishment.
-Further, Living Lands recognizes that access to land and creative spaces is part of developing a more just and inspiring world.
+Such places, including farms, ranches, buildings, other sites and lands, are the sanctuaries of the future and serve as sources of physical and spiritual nourishment.
+Further, Living Lands recognizes that access to land and place is part of developing a more just and inspiring world.

 Diversity, Equity, Inclusion and Racial Justice